webpro-nl/knip/packages/docs/src/content/docs/guides/troubleshooting.md

 This indicates a successful run, but there are unused items.
 Continue with [handling issues][3] to deal with unused items reported by Knip.

-To better understand why Knip reports what it does, run it in debug mode by adding `--debug` to the command:
+To better understand why Knip reports what it does, you may want to run it in debug mode by adding `--debug` to the command:

 ```sh
 knip --debug